 I wanted each location to have its own outfit inspired by a specific person or time period within the context of the 80s and 90s fashion my grandma and I designed with.
 The shoot was super improvised and risky because I had only a few days in Sofia, where the winter weather is unpredictable.
 I had no time for a backup shoot day but, luckily, the booker at the modeling agency was as flexible and kind as possible, and, honestly, we lucked out with everything.

-The first place Tina’s squad visited was a children’s park and monument called Kambanite, which is decorated with bells that were donated by kids from other communist countries as part of a quadrennial event called the “Assembly of Peace.”
-The program was started by Lyudmila Jivkova, a dictator’s daughter who used the gathering as a way of exposing Bulgarian school children to different cultures and people.
+Tina’s squad first visited a children’s park and monument, called Kambanite.
+As part of a quadrennial event called “Assembly of Peace” kids in other communist countries donated bells, which decorate the monument.
+Lyudmila Jivkova, the daughter of a dictator, started the program in order to expose Bulgarian schoolchildren to different cultures and people.
 Victoria’s outfit pays homage to Lyudmila’s style, and the location recalls the time when Tina herself stood by the bells during Kambanite’s opening ceremony.

 Lyudmila used to wear turbans as well as plain and square white two-piece suits, therefore the first look is along those lines.

 During my childhood, there was absolutely no chance of meeting foreigners because only Russians and Cubans were allowed to come into Bulgaria and no one was allowed to travel abroad unless on assignment from the Communist party.
 Lyudmila was the only person in a leadership position who tried to support international interaction, arts, and creativity for kids.